janispritzkau/mcproto/README.md

 `mcproto` is a small and lightweight implementation of the Minecraft protocol.
-It aims to be a low-level library that provides the foundations for building clients, servers, proxy servers and higher level abstractions.
+It aims to be a low-level library that provides the foundations for building clients, servers, proxies and higher level abstractions.
-This implementation only decodes packets that are related to connection state or the login procedure.
-That makes it a mostly version independent since those packets usually don't change from version to version.
+This implementation only decodes packets that are related to the connection state or login procedure.
+That makes it mostly version-independent since those packets usually don't change from version to version.

 ## Features

 - Compression
 - Encryption for client and server
-- Helper classes for writing / reading packets.
+- Utility classes for writing / reading packets.
-- Asynchronous method for reading the next packet.
+- Asynchronous `nextPacket` method for reading the next packet _(with id)_.
 - VarLong and 64 bit data types using [BigInts](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)

 ## Examples